panjan/blog/_drafts/heater.md

 > Before you continue, turn off the circuit breaker to avoid injuries.
 Use a multimeter or a tester screwdriver to check that the power is off.

 Connect the cables according to the diagram on the Sonoff.
 Remember you'll need to screw the cover back to the Sonoff.
 It's a tight fit so make sure your cables aren't crossing at the point of contact.
 Test your connections for [continuity with a multimeter](https://www.google.com/search?q=test+for+continuity+with+a+multimeter).
-A bad connection could cause a fire.
+A loose connection could cause a fire.

 ![cutting cables](/assets/heating/wiring.png)

 Put the skirting board and the socket cover back on and voilà!
 You have a smart heater.
+If you'd like to connect it to Home Assistant, keep reading.

 ## Integration with Home Assistant (optional)